TARGATT™ Site-Specific Knock-in Mouse

-Applied StemCell’s proprietary TARGATT™ knock-in mouse technology enables highly efficient and site-specific gene integration to generate transgenic mouse models.
-This technology uses PhiC31 integrase to insert any gene of interest into a specific docking site that has been pre-engineered into an intergenic and transcriptionally active genomic locus for guaranteed transgene expression.
+ASC’s proprietary TARGATT™ knockin technology enables highly efficient and site-specific gene knockin mouse model generation.
+This technology uses serine integrase, PhiC31 (ΦC31) to insert any gene of interest into a preselected intergenic and transcriptionally active genomic locus that has been engineered with a docking site for stable, site-specific transgene integration.